Pat O'Callaghan: Success in Ireland

 After returning from the Olympic Games, O’Callaghan cemented his reputation as a great athlete with additional successes between 1929 and 1932.
 In the national championships of 1930 he won the hammer, shot-putt, 56 lbs without follow, 56 lbs over-the-bar, discus and high jump.

 In the summer of 1930, O’Callaghan took part in a two-day invitation event in Stockholm where Oissian Skoeld was expected to gain revenge on the Irishman for the defeat in Amsterdam.
 On the first day of the competition, Skoeld broke his own European record with his very first throw.
-O’Callaghan followed immediately and overtook him with his own first throw and breaking the new record.
+O’Callaghan followed immediately and overtook him with his own first throw breaking the new record.
 On the second day of the event both O’Callaghan and Skoeld were neck-and-neck, when the former, with his last throw, set a new European record of 178 ft 8 in to win.

 1932 Summer Olympics

-By the time the 1932 Summer Olympics came around O’Callaghan was regularly throwing the hammer over 170 feet.
+By the time the 1932 Summer Olympics came around, O’Callaghan was regularly throwing the hammer over 170 feet.
 The Irish team were much better organised on that occasion and the whole journey to Los Angeles was funded by a church-gate collection.
 Shortly before departing on the 6,000 mi boat and train journey across the Atlantic, O’Callaghan collected a fifth hammer title at the national championships.

 On arrival in Los Angeles, O’Callaghan's preparations of the defence of his title came unstuck.
 The surface of the hammer circle had always been of grass or clay and throwers wore field shoes with steel spikes set into the heel and sole for grip.
 In Los Angeles, however, a cinder surface was to be provided.
 The Olympic Committee of Ireland had failed to notify O’Callaghan of this change.
 Consequently, he came to the arena with three pairs of spiked shoes for a grass or clay surface and time did not permit a change of shoe.
 He wore his shortest spikes, but found that they caught in the hard gritty slab and impeded his crucial third turn.
-In spite of being severely impeded, he managed to qualify for the final stage of the competition with his second throw of 52.21 m.
-While the final of the 400m hurdles was delayed, O’Callaghan hunted down a hacksaw and a file in the groundskeeper's shack and he cut off the spikes.
-O’Callaghan's second throw reached a distance of 53.92 m, a result which allowed him to retain his Olympic title.
+Despite being severely impeded, he managed to qualify for the final stage of the competition with his second throw of 52.21 m.
+While the final of the 400m hurdles was delayed, O’Callaghan hunted down a hacksaw and a file in the groundskeeper's shack and cut off the spikes.
+O’Callaghan's second throw reached a distance of 53.92 m, a score that allowed him to retain his Olympic title.
 It was Ireland's second gold medal of the day as Bob Tisdall had earlier won a gold medal in the 400m hurdles.